selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ## Choice

-Choosing well requires an understanding of the context and possible consequences
+Choosing well requires understanding the context

 Understanding comes with experience and reflection